Overview

 Private Key Logic

-• Master and Transit wallets store private keys (encrypted).
+• Master, Transit and Static wallets store private keys (encrypted).

 • Cold wallets never store or submit private keys — only addresses.